Thorne10/NmapBuddy/README.md

 - Return scan data in a structured format

 Scans are performed with a timeout-safe method and basic error handling to skip invalid or unreachable targets.

+## Future Implementations

+While the current version of nmapBuddy performs basic port and service scanning effectively, several enhancements could further increase its functionality and value:

+CSV/JSON Export Options
+Add built-in options to export scan results directly to .csv or .json formats for easier integration with other tools or data analysis platforms.

+Web Interface or Dashboard
+Create a lightweight web interface using Flask or Streamlit to allow non-technical users to run scans and view results in a more user-friendly way.

+OS Detection and Vulnerability Mapping
+Integrate advanced Nmap flags like -O (OS detection) and tie results into a vulnerability database (e.g., CVEs) for basic risk scoring.

+Automated Scheduled Scans
+Implement the ability to schedule recurring scans using cron jobs or Windows Task Scheduler, with optional email notifications upon completion.

+Input Validation and Error Handling
+Improve robustness by adding input validation, custom error messages, and recovery options for common issues like network errors or invalid targets.

+Multi-Target Scanning
+Extend the tool to support scanning multiple IPs or domains from a list, looping through them automatically and saving results separately.